jminman99/MentraAssistant-Blank/replit.md

 - June 19, 2025: Updated branding from "Hybrid AI + Human Mentorship Program" to focus on wisdom and lived experience
 - June 19, 2025: Transformed visual design to sophisticated, masculine aesthetic using slate/charcoal color palette
 - June 19, 2025: Created pre-landing page (Welcome) to introduce Mentra's vision and create emotional connection for first-time users
+- June 19, 2025: Implemented configurable branding and messaging system for different target audiences and organizations

 ## Changelog